 // my mindset is minimal //

-I consistently react and think on my feet.
+I’m always on my feet.
 After my plan is well set for the next day, I do it without a second thought!
-It’s very easy for me to rise at 5 and workout very first thing in the morning or train my mind not to eat junk/processed food or meats.
+It’s very easy for me to rise at 5 or 6 and workout very first thing in the morning or train my mind not to eat junk/processed food or meats.
 As to job and relationship vices..
 If I don’t feel right, I get out of it right away.
 What I had done in the past might have been called heartless.
 Still, I’ve never regretted my honest decisions.
 Wasting other people’s time (and my time) is disgraceful.
 If I no longer picture work (or him) in my future, I must let that go before things get more complicated.
 It’s better to keep it real than hold onto something that doesn’t fit your values.
 By not letting go, you only increases bitterness in work life (or relationship).
 That being so, I’m not afraid to say ‘no’ when I don’t feel like doing it and don’t take sh*t from disrespectful people or anyone..
 Wait.. didn’t I just mention above that I don’t use bad languages?
-Nobody is perfect I assume.. :)
+Nobody is perfect I assume..

 // my drink is minimal //

 I only drink water in room temperature while keeping tea and coffee in moderation.
 Juices, soda, soft drinks, or sweet drinks are not my best companions, whereas desserts are my partners in crime..
 Speaking of alcoholic beverages, I no longer drink hard liquors as well as cocktails and beers.
 I guess I don’t miss much..
 They don’t taste that good to me anyway.
 So once in a while..
-I would give myself permission to enjoy the moment and have wines occasionally, preferably white.
+I would give myself permission to enjoy the moment and have wines occasionally, preferably rosé or pinot noir.
 Complementing (and contrasting) my love of food, wines are sophisticated at varied temperatures and possess subtle dimensions of aromas, flavours, and characteristics of their origins.

 Having said what I could come up at the moment, perhaps… I might as well share what doesn’t make me a minimalist..